- Booking now for 2014All UK, European and worldwide airshow enquiries welcome.

 - March 7, 2014Breitling Wingwalkers to perform in Kuwait

-Danielle has been dreaming of becoming a wing lady from the tender age of 6 after her parents took her to a local airshow for the first time.
-It was there she experienced the sheer spectacle of the glamorous wing walkers in action on top of their colourful vintage biplane aircraft.
-This greatly inspired her and she now had a burning ambition to wing walk that she was determined to achieve.
+Danielle had dreamt of becoming a wingwalker since the age of 6 after her parents took her to a her first local airshow.
+It was there she experienced the spectacle of the glamorous wingwalkers in action on top of their colourful vintage biplanes.
+This really inspired her and started an ambition to wingwalk that she was determined to achieve.

-She has always been an active person and she really likes a challenge in life, especially if there is a competitive element to it.
-At the age of 14, she became the then national Tae Kwon Do Black Belt Second Dan British Champion!
+Danielle has always been an active person and really enjoys a challenge, especially if there is a competitive element to it.
+At the age of 14, she became the then national Tae Kwon Do Black Belt Second Dan British Champion.
 She likes to keep her fitness up in her spare time by jogging and going to the gym.

-She first saw the team display at Southport Airshow when studying Performing Arts at college and ever since she has longed to join the team.
-Freya beat over 100 applicants to be included in a shortlisted few who were invited for an interview and audition on the wing at the team’s base in Gloucestershire.
-She was delighted to be chosen to join the team and says it is a dream come true.
+Freya first saw the team display at Southport Airshow when studying Performing Arts at college and ever since she longed to join the team.
+In 2012 Freya beat over 100 applicants to be included in a shortlisted few who were invited for an interview and audition on the wing.
+It was a dream come true for Freya when she was selected to join the team.

-Freya loves performing and has performed as Disney characters at Disneyland Paris – including dressing up as Princesses and Winnie the Pooh for parades!
+This is not the first performance role for Freya, before joining the team she worked as Disney characters at Disneyland Paris – including dressing up as Princesses and Winnie the Pooh!

-Flying on Martyn’s wing for the 2012 display season, Freya has the exciting role of hanging upside down for the inverted Mirror Pass.
-She says she loves the loops best and was surprised by the strong wind pressure – she never thought it would be easy, but the force of 150mph was a lot more than she ever expected!
+Freya loves the loops best and was surprised by the strong wind pressure – she never thought it would be easy, but the force of 150mph was a lot more than she ever expected!

 Photograph Courtesy of Gloucestershire Media

-Nikita has recently graduated from Cardiff University where she studied Psychology and Sociology.
-After moving back home to Northleach she was thrilled to find an advert in the local paper for a part time wing walker.
+Nikita graduated from Cardiff University where she studied Psychology and Sociology.
+After moving back home to Northleach in 2013 she was thrilled to find an advert in the local paper for a part time wingwalker.
 As a child, Nikita went to many airshows and was frequently a spectator at the Royal International Air Tattoo, Fairford.
 She says she was always captivated by the magic of the team and the amazing display, but never thought it would be possible to be a part of it.

-Nikita says the thrill of wingwalking provides a sensation which very few are lucky enough to have experienced and that there really is nothing that compares with the speed and exhilaration of diving out of the sky and pulling into a loop.
-She feels so lucky to be able to experience it.
+Nikita says the thrill of wingwalking provides a sensation that very few are lucky enough to experience and nothing compares to the speed and exhilaration of diving into the sky and pulling out of a loop.

-She has always had a deep love for flying and high adrenalin activities, this lead her towards the skies a couple of years ago when she decided to take up skydiving which she continues to do in her spare time.
-She says that the feeling she gets whilst flying through the air skydiving, compares only to performing a wing walking display.
-Both of these activities cause her to experience speeds of up to 150mph, positive and negative G-forces!
-She loves it!
+Stella loves flying and high adrenalin activities and is a keen skydiver .
+She says the feeling she gets flying through the air skydiving, compares only to performing a wingwalking display.
+Both of these activities cause her to experience speeds of up to 150mph, positive and negative G-forces and she loves it!

-Stella really loves displaying to large crowds where everybody is waving back at her.
-She likes it when the team are able to land after their performance as she loves to meet people on the ground and even sign a few programs!
+Stella says she really likes it when the team are able to land after their performance as she loves to meet people on the ground and even sign a few programmes.